hmt2014/homepage/index.md

 ---

 Hi.
 I am Mengting Hu.
-Now I am an assistant professor at the College of Software in Nankai University.
 I received my Phd in Nankai University in 2021, which is jointly educated with IBM research, China.
-My research interest are natural language processing, information extraction and sentiment analysis.
+The PhD degree is jointly educated with IBM CRL.
+I am currently an assistant professor with the College of Software, Nankai University.
+My research interests are natural language processing, information extraction and sentiment analysis.
+She has published 10 papers on the conferences and journals, including `ACL`, `EMNLP`, `COLING`, `CoNLL`, `Pattern recognition`, `TAC` etc.